 With the method above of cooking vegetables along with the dal, the vegetables get well cooked and can be mixed together with the lentils.
 However, if you like your veggies cooked but not completely mushed with the lentils, use this pot-in-pot method to cook the vegetables.

-Add the ingredients for sambar, except the veggies in the instant pot steel insert.
-Then in a steamer basket, add veggies.
-Close lid and pressure cook the sambar.
+Add the ingredients for sambar, except the veggies, to the instant pot steel insert.
+Then, add veggies to a steamer basket.
+Close the lid and pressure cook the sambar.

 Sambar instant pot steps with pot-in-pot veggies

 After the pressure is released, take the steamer basket out carefully.
 Now you can whisk the lentils if needed to make the sambar completely smooth.
-Then add the steamed veggies.
+Then, add the steamed veggies.

 Vegetable Sambar Instant Pot Pressure Cooker

 I served this sambar with idli and chutney.
-You can also serve it with white or brown rice or enjoy it as soup.
+You can also serve it with poriyal and white or brown rice or enjoy it as soup.
 Yum!

-4.90 from 137 votes
+4.91 from 140 votes

 Instant Pot Vegetable Sambar (South Indian Lentils)